Hi, my name is Martin Feld. Welcome to Lounge Ruminator.

 Once our first computer (the PowerMac 6500), arrived at the house back in 1997, I fell in love with it.
 The clicks, the boops, the beeps, the animations… everything about it was fun and inviting.
 The Mac had personality, and still does to this day, while other computers fail to replicate the same magic.
-No one else can achieve the same unification of hardware, software and services, across such a focused set of personal products.
+To my mind, no other company has achieved the same unification of hardware, software and services, across such a focused set of personal consumer products.

 Thank you for visiting!